Which of the following is an indicator that a chemical change has... | Study Prep in Pearson+

-Which of the following is an indicator that a chemical change has occurred?
+Which of the following is an indicator that a chemical change has occurred during an experiment?

 A